Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: General RG equations

 The effective Liouvillian describes the evolution of the system without the reservoirs, which is only the central spin.
 To compute observables like the current, we need to include these observables in the RG equations and in the diagrammatic language.
 The diagrammatic representation of observables can be derived by using a close analogy to the diagrammatic representation of the time derivative of a state.
 Writing $\rho^\mathrm{tot}(t)$ for the density matrix of the full system (including reservoirs) at time $t$, we can express the derivative of the density matrix $\rho(t)=\tr_R \rho^\mathrm{tot}(t)$ as [cf.~\Eq{eq:pi-time-domain}]

-\Eq{eq:L-time-domain} follows from the time-domain equivalent to \Eq{eq:L-floquet-space}.
-The evolution of an observable represended by an operator $A$ can be calculated in a similar way.
+\Eq{eq:L-time-domain} follows from the time domain equivalent to \Eq{eq:L-floquet-space}.
+The evolution of an observable represented by an operator $A$ can be calculated in a similar way.
 We define a superoperator $\mathcal{A}=\frac12\{A,\bullet\}$ to write the expectation value of $A$ at time $t$ in the form

 where the last step defines the kernel $\Sigma_A$.
 The close analogy of Eqs.~\eqref{eq:L-time-domain-0} and \eqref{eq:observable-kernel-time-domain-0} suggests that $L$ and $\Sigma_A$ can be computed in a similar way.
 Indeed, when $A$ is bilinear in the fermion creation and annihilation operators, the expansions of $L$ and $\Sigma_A$ in orders of $L_V$ can be compared term by term.
 For each term in the expansion of $L$ the corresponding term in the expansion of $\Sigma_A$ can be obtained by replacing the left-most occurrence of $L_V$ by $\mathcal{A}$.
 For the diagrammatic language this implies that by defining a vertex for $\mathcal{A}$ similar to the coupling vertex for $L_V$ we can use the same diagrams for $L$ and $\Sigma_A$ with the only difference that the left-most vertex in the diagrams for $\Sigma_A$ must be the vertex representing $\mathcal{A}$ instead of the coupling vertex.
 We will use this analogy in the diagrammatic language to compute the current.
 A more detailed derivation of the diagrammatic language for observables can be found in Ref.~\cite{Schoeller09}.